Tensor Computation of Euler Characteristic Functions and Transforms: Computation of WECFs

 \section{Computation of WECFs}

 In this section, we present a new algorithm for computing the WECFs of a weighted simplicial complex with respect to a finite set of vertex filters.
-Computation of the WECT of a weighted geometric simplicial complex is the motivation for \algref{WECT}, and corresponds to the case where the vertex filters are height functions.
-See Example~\ref{ex:wect} for specifics on how \algref{WECT} may be used to compute the WECT.
+Computation of the WECT of a weighted geometric simplicial complex is a special case of \algref{WECT}, and corresponds to the case where the vertex filters are height functions; see Example~\ref{ex:wect}.